jakobmattsson/bucketful/README.md

 Simplest possible usage:

-`bucketful --targetDir my/path --bucket something.something.dark.com --key ABCD --secret XYZW`
+`bucketful --source my/path --bucket something.something.dark.com --key ABCD --secret XYZW`

 The `key` and the `secret` are the AWS *Access Key* and *Secret Token* respectively.
 The `bucket` name can be anything, but the whole idea is to access is as a website so it should probably be a domain you own.